YunruiZhang/yunruizhang.github.io/index.md

 Hi there!
 I am a 3rd-year Ph.D. student at the School of Computer Science and Engineering at the University of New South Wales (UNSW) in Sydney, Australia.
 I am fortunate to be advised by Prof. Salil Kanhere and Prof. Gustavo Batista.

-<span style="color: red"> **I am currently actively seeking internship/full-time job opportunities in machine learning or a postdoctoral position.** </span>
+<span style="color: red; font-weight: bold; font-size: 20px;"> I am currently actively seeking internship/full-time job opportunities in machine learning or a postdoctoral position. </span>

 ## Research Interests